-This is a great time to plant evergreen trees and shrubs, such as pines, spruces, and firs, because the plants will have time to develop their roots before the winter conditions.
+This is a great time to plant new trees and shrubs because the new roots will have plenty of time to become established before the spring.

 Fall is the best time to start lawn grasses from seed.
 Till the soil before sowing and provide several light waterings each week.

 Dig the herbs from your garden and plant them in pots to bring indoors for the winter; such herbs include rosemary, parsley, chives, and thyme.

 Watch for frost forecasts.
 Harvest tomatoes before the first killing frost.
 Ripen indoors away from sunlight.

 Harvest Brussels sprouts and parsnips once they’ve been exposed to frost.

 If you want to prolong your fall crops, sow radish, lettuce, spinach, and other greens in cold frames.

 Be sure to bury or throw away any fallen fruit to help keep away any unwanted pests from your yard.